Pavelioso/pavelioso.github.io/_posts/2017-10-27-VR-visualizer.markdown

 ## Performance?

 In the end the clients were very happy.
 The performance was well above 120 FPS (I believe 150 FPS) on almost 4k screen per eye (so 2x 4k), on GTX 1080.
-Fake it till you make it!

 <div class="gallery-box">
   <div class="gallery">